-- With the touch display in 'active Show' view, tap the Exp/Gate/Duck, Comp/Lim1 or Comp/Lim2 processing tabs to access the relevant module controls.
-Note that the appropriate context sensitive controls under the touchscreen illuminate to provide physical controls - From the surface, push the ACCESS control mode button to select which path the controls will act upon.
-The dynamics context based controls and page are shown here:
+- With the touch display in 'active Show' view, tap the Exp/Gate/Duck\, Comp/Lim1 or Comp/Lim2\ processing tabs to access the relevant module controls.
+Note: the appropriate context sensitive controls under the touchscreen illuminate to provide physical controls.
+See Figure 1. - From the surface, push the ACCESS control mode button to select which path the controls will act upon.
+The dynamics context based controls and page are shown in Figure 1.